-Hubs picked up this harp back chair for only $5 when he was picking up a sewing machine for his new sewing machine repair hobby.
+Hubs purchased this harp back chair when he was picking up a sewing machine for his new sewing machine repair hobby.
 I don’t think he realized that we were in for another wooden chair repair too.
 Undoubtedly, he was too awestruck by the ugliness of the fabric to notice!
 Continue reading

 Looking for a fun and interesting way to display a Christmas poinsettia?
 This poinsettia Christmas decor project is it!
 Continue reading